-Coupled with the Company’s unique expertise in microbiology, new technologies will make it possible to develop even faster and more effective diagnostic solutions with a direct impact on the quality of healthcare and industrial control. bioMérieux focuses its technological research in five key areas:
+Coupled with the Company’s unique expertise in biology, new technologies will make it possible to develop even faster and more effective diagnostic solutions with a direct, positive impact on the quality of healthcare and industrial control. bioMérieux focuses its technological research in five key areas:

 Because it is essential to accelerate time to results and optimize laboratory productivity, laboratory automation is a priority focus for bioMérieux.
 Beyond automating all the steps involved in diagnostics – from handling samples to interpreting results – bioMérieux strives to provide: